solacecommunity/solace-prometheus-exporter/README.md

 # Address to listen on for web interface and telemetry.
 listenAddr = 0.0.0.0:9628

 # Enable TLS on listenAddr endpoint.
-Make sure to provide certificate and private key files.
+Make sure to provide certificate and private key files when using certType=PEM or or PKCS12 file and password when using PKCS12.
-# can be overridden via env variable SOLACE_LISTEN_TLS
+# can be overridden via env variable SOLACE_LISTEN_TLS or via cli parameter --enable-tls
-enableTLS = true
+enableTLS=false

 # Path to the server certificate (including intermediates and CA's certificate)
-# can be overridden via env variable SOLACE_SERVER_CERT
+# can be overridden via env variable SOLACE_SERVER_CERT or via cli parameter --certificate=cert.pem
-certificate = cert.pem
+certificate=cert.pem

 # Path to the private key pem file
-# can be overridden via env variable SOLACE_PRIVATE_KEY
+# can be overridden via env variable SOLACE_PRIVATE_KEY or via cli parameter --private-key=key.pem
-privateKey = key.pem
+privateKey=key.pem

+# Set the certificate type PEM | PKCS12.
+Make sure to provide certificate and private key files for PEM or PKCS12 file and password.
+# can be overridden via env variable SOLACE_LISTEN_CERTTYPE or via cli parameter --cert-type
+certType=PEM

+# Path to the server certificate (including intermediates and CA's certificate)
+# can be overridden via env variable SOLACE_PKCS12_FILE or via cli parameter --pkcs12File=keystore.p12
+pkcs12File=keystore.p12

+# Password to decrypt PKCS12 file.
+# can be overridden via env variable SOLACE_PKCS12_PASS or via cli parameter --pkcs12Pass=passwordHere
+pkcs12Pass=123456

 # Base URI on which to scrape Solace broker.
 scrapeUri = http://your-exporter:8080